raguirreg10/coding_challenge/README.md

 ## Run Application Locally

-To run the application locally change the following line `app.run(host="0.0.0.0", port=5000)` to `app.run()` which enables the application to run on your local machine at http://127.0.0.1:5000/
+To run the application locally run the container on your local machine and can be accesible at _localhost:5000_ or _127.0.0.1:5000_

 ## Docker Image Location